jlbradley1844/jlbradley1844.github.io/_drafts/replacement-theory.md

 results showing they had black or native American blood.
-Furthermore, the concern of such people is downright phony when you consider how many of the men involved in racist movements have serious asian fetishes and have no problem marrying across bloodlines that way.
+Furthermore, the concern of such people is downright phony when you consider how many of the men involved in racist movements have serious asian fetishes and have no problem marrying across bloodlines themsleves.
 It is commonly said that computing farms is what makes the internet go, but the events of the past few years indicate this is false.
-Stupidity is what makes the internet go.
+Stupidity and asian porn is what makes the internet go.

 Replacement theory is a ruse.
 It is well know that the best way to take your attention off of an obvious flaw within you is to accuse